samwell-ho/openpgp-ca/README.md

 The `ca init` call then creates a new OpenPGP Key for the CA Admin (the private Key is stored in OpenPGP CA and will be used to sign user keys).

-After that, we call `user add` to create a new OpenPGP Keys for each of our users.
+After that, we call `user add` to create new OpenPGP Keys for each of our users.
 The private key material for those users is *not* stored in OpenPGP CA - it is only printed to stdout (the admin needs to take appropriate steps to get